Dallas small business, rent and mortgage relief programs overwhelmed by initial applications; city website crashes

 "What we do know...is that you cannot have economic recovery without housing stability."

-City officials said they expect there will be high demand for these programs.
+City officials said they expected there would be high demand for these programs.

 “We want to send a message to every business owner in Dallas that we are concerned and we will put our money where our mouth is,” said Dallas Council Member Casey Thomas.